dragonflypl/web-wiki/angular-performance.md

 We have 15k additional watchers + rendering time doubled (1100ms).
 Let's do some extreme optimization that include manual dirty checking & low level classList API (reduced number of watchers to only additional 3k + only +100ms additional digest time instead of +500ms).

 > git checkout ng-class 16-ng-class-many-optimized

+## track by

+By default, ng-repeat is using identity comparsion (reference) to spot if data has changed and DOM should be updated.
+Let's reload the data & see UI experience & have a look at profiler (rendering & scripting times).

+> git checkout 17-no-track-by

+Each data reload freezes UI, even though nothing has changed in the model.

+Now, let's add `track by item.id`.
+No rendering & no additional scripting (except regular digest cycle watch execution).

 # TODO: